Copy to OneDrive

 When a tenant administrator logs into the drive source, an approval page will be displayed.
 Once the approval is completed, the user will be able to view and copy files stored in the team they own.

 1-3.
-Google Drive to OneDrive
+Select Google Drive to OneDrive

 2. View Destination List